MES GO Team

 - Audrey Sofianos (ex officio- non voting- member)

-MES GO Team Meeting Schedule for the 2018-19 school year:
+MES GO Team Meeting Schedule for Fall 2019:

 Unless otherwise indicated, all meetings take place in the MES Main Campus Auditorium.
-Regular meetings of the GO Team will be held at least six times per year at such times and places as the GO Team will determine; meetings for the 2018-19 school year (subject to change), are scheduled for:
+Agendas and minutes for each meeting are attached; all attachments have been approved by motion and vote of the GO Team unless specifically indicated to be drafts pending approval.
+Regular meetings of the GO Team will be held at least six times per year at such times and places as the GO Team will determine; meetings for Fall 2019 (subject to change), are scheduled for:

 Public Comment at GO Team Meetings: